Dee68/pp5/README.md

 <summary> Blog </summary>
 <br>

 The idea behind blogs was to firstly create informative and helpful articles to boost SEO and also to create a place for users to ask questions, share insights and converse with like minded people.
+The blog app idea was taken from the code institute blog walkthrough project and modified to suit the topic of this project.

 ![Blog Page](media/readme/blog.png)